 #2.
 Howard Leight by Honeywell

-The most outstanding feature of the Howard Leight earplugs is that they come with a cord.
+One thing that we loved about Howard Leight earplugs is that they come with a cord.
 With this feature, losing them is not easy and finding them in your bag or drawer would not be as problematic as with cordless earplugs.
-These earplugs come in a beautiful blend of neon and purple color covering their unique T-shape contoured design.
-The design makes it easy for them to fit into your ear and the earplugs comprise a foam material that is resistant to dirt.
-This feature reduces the chances of carrying any infections.
+One cool aspect that stood out is that these earplugs come in a beautiful blend of neon and purple color and have a unique T-shape contoured design.
+The design makes it easy for them to fit into your ear canal and the earplugs have foam tips that are resistant to dirt.
+This feature reduces the chances of getting an infection.

-One set of Howard Leight earplugs contains 100 corded pairs and can tone down any noise up to 32 decibels.
-These earplugs are a great option if you have average-sized ears.
+One set of Howard Leight earplugs contains 100 corded pairs and can block out any noise up to 32 decibels.
+They will protect your hearing from traffic noise, noisy neighbors, construction sites, and other sounds that can disrupt your sleep throughout the night.
+We noticed that these earplugs provide a perfect fit if you have average-sized ears.
 They can be problematic for individuals with smaller ears since they cannot fit into small ear canals.
-If you do not like the cords, you can also get cordless versions of the Howard Leight earplugs in smaller or larger packs.
+If you do not like the cords, you can also get cordless versions in smaller or larger packs.

 - Have a cord – You won’t easily lose them like other earplugs.
 There is also a non-cord option.